 7. Almost all family law cases must be mediated prior to proceeding to a final hearing.
 A mediation is a process in which the parties get together with their attorneys and a neutral third-party (mediator) to attempt to negotiate a resolution to the case among themselves.
 The parties may also negotiate a settlement before or after mediation.
 Many cases settle at mediation.

 An uncontested divorce is when both parties agree on each aspect of the dissolution of the marriage, including child custody, support, and the equitable distribution of their property.
-Back to Top

-Divorce costs are determined by the circumstances of your case - i.e., the scope and complexity of the issues involved, and how much cooperation exists between you and your spouse.
+Divorce costs are determined by the circumstances of your case – i.e., the scope and complexity of the issues involved, and how much cooperation exists between you and your spouse.
 It’s difficult to accurately predict a total fee amount from the outset.
 At Burke Blue we strive to achieve favorable resolutions for all of our cases while keeping in mind your financial well-being.
 Please contact our office for more information, or for an assessment of your case.
-Back to Top

 The duration of the divorce process is dependent on the facts, circumstances, and parties involved in your case.
 Some can be settled quickly, reaching a completed agreement in just a few months, while others can require more time due to extensive litigation.
-Back to Top

-The Florida legislature has instituted guidelines to determine parents' child support obligations.
-The factors involved include the income of both spouses, the parties' timesharing (custody) arrangement, daycare expenses and healthcare expenses.
+The Florida legislature has instituted guidelines to determine parents’ child support obligations.
+The factors involved include the income of both spouses, the parties’ timesharing (custody) arrangement, daycare expenses and healthcare expenses.
 Judges may sometimes deviate from these guidelines in certain circumstances.
-Back to Top

 When determining whether to award one spouse alimony from the other, the Court considers both parties’ ability to maintain a standard of living similar to the standards established during the marriage.
 In other words, does one spouse have a need for alimony, and does the other spouse have the ability to provide it?
-The court will consider several factors in determining if alimony should be awarded, including whether one spouse put their career on hold to act as a homemaker, the respective incomes of both parties, and each spouses' earning potential.
-Back to Top
+The court will consider several factors in determining if alimony should be awarded, including whether one spouse put their career on hold to act as a homemaker, the respective incomes of both parties, and each spouses’ earning potential.

 Instead of using the term “custody”, Florida law now grants “parental responsibility” and “timesharing” in matters of family law.